 As a powerhouse of a machine, the Xbox One X is not only the most expensive Xbox ever, it's the most expensive games console.
 So what do you get for your money?
 Or is the cheaper Xbox One S better for you?

 4K HDR gaming

-The biggest different between the two, currently available Xbox Ones is that the One X is capable of playing games in up to 4K resolutions (2160p).
+The biggest difference between the two Xbox Ones machines is that the One X is capable of playing games in up to 4K resolutions (2160p).
 Its power under the hood is also capable of running games at 60 frames per second, even with the highest resolutions.
 The Xbox One S can achieve a maximum of 1080p for gaming.